JRH89/JRH89/README.md

 <h1 style="text-align: center">Welcome To My Github!</h2>

 <p>I am a self-taught game and software developer. <br>My main tools for game development are Unreal Engine 4, Blender, and C++ although I also have experience with using C# and Unity 2D, as well as creating web browser games with JavaScript.</p>
-<p>For software, my weapon of choice is Python.
+<p>For software, my tools of choice are Python and JavaScript.
 My goal is to create ad free, simple to use, and intuitive applications.</p>

 <h3>Apps on the Google Play Store:</h3>
 <ul>